 Chris Columbus' script went through a few drafts before a shooting script was finalized.
 His original version had the creatures killing the dog and cutting off the mom's head and tossing it down the stairs.
 These elements were never shot due to the fact that both Joe Dante and Warner Bros. wanted the movie to be more family-oriented.

 In the original draft of the script, instead of Stripe being a Mogwai who becomes a Gremlin, there was no Stripe the Mogwai and Gizmo was supposed to turn into Stripe the Gremlin.
 Steven Spielberg overruled this plot element because he felt Gizmo was cute and audiences would want him to be present at all stages of the film.
 This became stressful for Chris Walas who had designed the Gizmo puppet only for the actions that happened in the first half of the movie.

 Mr. Hanson, the science teacher, originally died with dozens of hypodermic needles stuck in his face.
-But, by request from Steven Spielberg, this scene was re-shot it with just a single needle in the buttocks.
+However, by request from Steven Spielberg, this scene was re-shot with just a single needle in the buttocks.

 The novelization has a scene with the mogwai/gremlin (named Earl in the novel) Billy left with Mr. Hanson to study.
 After Hanson took a sample of his blood, it gets a hold of a sandwich and eats after midnight.
 After completing its transformation, it takes its revenge on Hanson for the blood test before scratching Billy and escapes into the school's ventilation system.
 It briefly appears and attacks Billy in the nurse's office before escaping.
 After that, it disappears and Billy doesn't give it any thought when he went to tracking down Stripe.